December 15, 2020 Updated June 1, 2021

-If you do invest in stocks (and don’t believe anything I say here as I am not an investment adviser nor am recommending anyone buy or sell stocks specifically in this article nor I do not own, rent, lease or have interest in any company owned by Hunter Biden and his Pop) you should at least know that little fact.
-Finance is boring, so will try to make this 10% interesting (the other 55% will be about math).
+If you do invest in stocks (and don’t believe anything I say here as I am not an investment adviser nor am recommending anyone buy or sell stocks specifically in this article nor do I own, rent, lease or have interest in any company owned by Hunter Biden and his Pop) you should at least know why the Stock Market is a tad overpriced and may want to plan accordingly.
+Since finance is boring, I will try to make this 10% interesting (the other 55% will be about math).

 If you did not want to be a big investor in the stock market over the last few years because it was too opaque and no longer controlled by reliable economic factors over the long term, you (like me) may have a pretty big opportunity cost (losses from not investing in the market) and are maybe not as wealthy as some of your neighbors who were “all in”.
 At least my nest egg sits relatively secure, but sadly earning very little.

-Since 2008, the stock market has been ramped up by two main factions: The Fed (Quantitative Easing) and Corporate Boardrooms (The Buyback).
+Since 2008, the stock market has been ramped up by two main factions: The Fed and other Central Banks (Quantitative Easing) and Corporate Boardrooms (The Buyback).

 This article is about how much poorer your “all-in” neighbors will be if they continue to listen to their “never sell”, “never time the market” investment advisors.
 These advisors help run the “Ponzi” scheme and submit to the “Greater Bank Fool Theory” where more and more Central Bank buyers are needed to support ridiculously high stock prices, while the people in the know (i.e. not us) will start a massive selloff.
 Mainstreet buyers are no longer needed to prop the market.
 And, when the fan gets whacked no stop-loss program will help you as you are just the “little guy” who will get as slaughtered as the Shoe Cobblers who became investment advisors in 1929.